Did you ever wonder how mothers day started?

-Mother’s Day offers people around the world the chance to lavish their mums with cards and gifts, and to spend some quality time with their families.
+Mother’s Day offers people around the world the chance to lavish their mums with cards and of course homemade mothers day crafts and gifts, and to spend some quality time with their families.
 But where exactly did this important tradition come from?

 In the UK, the event has roots dating as far back as the Middle Ages.
 During this period, a custom was developed that allowed people who had moved away from their home towns and villages to return to visit their mothers and churches on the fourth Sunday of the festival of Lent.
 This annual event became known as Mothering Sunday.